 Let’s talk fat!
 When following the DASH diet, fat will make up 27% of your total energy intake (TEI).
-If you are unsure of your daily energy needs, visit the Eat for Health energy intake calculator.
 27% is at the lower end intake recommended for the average person.
 By reducing overall fat intake, body weight can be controlled.
-Overweight and obesity induces chronic low grade inflammation, which has contributions to hypertension, as well as cancer.
+Overweight and obesity induce chronic low-grade inflammation, which has contributions to hypertension, as well as cancer.
 What is most important about the DASH fat recommendation is that only 6% of TEI comes from saturated and trans fat.
 Take the example of a 50-year-old overweight woman who leads a sedentary lifestyle in an office job.
 Her daily energy requirements come in at around 8,700kJ/day.
 27% of this is ~522kJ/day.
 There are around 37kJ/g in fat, so, the woman may consume no more than ~14g saturated and trans fat/day.
 Apply these calculations to yourself to determine your own recommended fat intakes.
 It is important the hypertensive population limits saturated and trans fat because such fats have marked increasing effects on bad cholesterol.
-This augments the build up of plaque within the blood vessels, narrowing the lumen (opening for blood to pass through).
+This augments the build-up of plaque within the blood vessels, narrowing the lumen (opening for blood to pass through).
 Think about it like a straw; pushing a quantity of water through a thin straw requires a lot more pressure than through a thick straw.
-Same principle applies to your blood!
+The same principle applies to your blood!
 By widening the lumen, through reductions in atherosclerotic plaque, blood pressure is reduced.
 To achieve the DASH recommendations for fat, fatty cuts of meat, fried and processed food will need to be strictly limited.

 Aside from increasing blood volume, salt promotes the excretion of calcium.
 Calcium is an excellent mineral for vasodilation.
 Vasodilation means relaxation muscles that surround the vessels, increasing the lumen.
-Hence, reducing pressure of blood within the vessel.
+Hence, reducing the pressure of blood within the vessel.
 For this reason, high calcium is recommended by DASH (1250mg/day).
-This can be achieved through increasing milk and leafy green vegetable consumption.
+This can be achieved by increasing dairy and leafy green vegetable consumption.

 The DASH recommends high potassium at 4700mg/day.
 Potassium is found in dark green leafy vegetables, bananas and other fruit and vegetables.
 Unlike sodium, potassium promotes the retention of calcium, allowing blood vessels to reap it vasodilation effects.
 It also promotes the excretion of sodium, and you already know the benefits of this!